Workflows

 | Setup | Teach Obsurfable your brand so everything else is accurate |

-| Monitor | Observe AI answers and site structure for gaps |
+| Monitor | Observe AI perception, incidents, prompts, and trends |

-| Act | Publish content and replies that improve visibility |
+| Act | Publish content that improves visibility |

 These map directly to the sections on your Dashboard and to deeper documentation sections (Setup, Monitor, Act, Discover) in this docs site.